spiffdev/help-pages/pages/04.Spiff-Concepts/04.step-types/13.model-step/docs.md

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/04.step-types/13.model-step/Screen%20Shot%202021-06-15%20at%2012.00.45%20pm.png)

 You can use this step to customize any kind of model you like.
+You can also add new models to the scene when used with a [condition step](https://help.spiff.com.au/spiff-concepts/workflows/step-details/conditions).

+### Setting Up